 To summarize, be cautious with the materials you use.
 Either use materials of which the copyright belongs to you or materials of which the copyright holder has allowed you to use it.
 When using publicly available content, make sure that the materials come from the right source, rather than from an account that has copied and/or edited the materials.

-If you uphold these basic online behavior values, copyright ought not be a worry and we will all be as happy as these stock models.
+If you uphold these basic online behavior values, copyright ought not be a worry.

 Start your free trial now.